 This newly issued frequency increases the allocated Wi-Fi combined spectrum by almost five times in the United States.
 Wi-Fi6e, as it is to be called, will be the combined Wi-Fi 6 technology with the expanded spectrum range of 6Ghz.

-To try and give just some idea of just how big this is, when 2.4GHz was released for unlicensed use we had just 3 x 20Mhz wide none overlapping channels, this new spectrum gives us 59 x 20Mhz new none overlapping channels.
-The freedom to utilise this new spectrum in many denominations are now more possible for example 29 x 40Mhz wide channels or 14 x 80Mhz channels.
+To try and give just some idea of just how big this is, when 2.4GHz was released for unlicensed use we had just 3 x 20Mhz wide none overlapping channels, this new spectrum gives us 59 x 20Mhz new non-overlapping channels.
+The freedom to utilise this new spectrum in many denominations is now more possible for example 29 x 40Mhz wide channels or 14 x 80Mhz channels.

 As we move to the next generation of gaming consoles that use cloud-based data constructs we are going to need to move more bandwidth than we ever have before.
 Augmented reality, another great use case for high-speed bandwidth, 6e takes into that next stage of evolution.

 Europe still has to wait on individual countries and the European Commission to do the same for them as the FCC has done in the USA.
 Each member state needs to approve the allocation of any frequencies in the 6Ghz band individually, though the release of such a large band by the FCC will surely make them look closely at this.
 There are several additional challenges in Europe, with some of the 6Ghz already licensed out, so we may see a longer time frame or small pockets of 6Ghz released in Europe.